blaxpyda/nomado-bot/README.md

 ## Overview
 This project is a FastAPI-based booking agent designed to assist users in searching for and booking travel options, including flights, hotels and destinations.
 It integrates with the Travelpayouts API to fetch real-time data on flight prices, hotel availability, popular destinations, and more.
-The agent acts as an intermediary, querying the Travelpayouts endpoints to retrieve options and presenting them to the user for selection.
-For bookings, the API generates affiliate booking links.
+The agent acts as intermediary.
+1 agent does the work of searching for travel options at aviasales.
+This agent returns data to the user in a conversational way.
+The user can go ahead and make a booking at the same sight.
+Its a multiagent architectures that use two agents, a search and a booker.
+These are all managed by a supervisor.

 **Key Features:**
 - Search for flights by origin, destination, dates, and filters (e.g., cheapest tickets, non-stop).